ChiamakaObitube/SCACloudSchool/week4/README.md

       - '8080:80'
 ```
 The ports have been remapped to make nginx available on port 8080 on the host machine.
 * Configure the containers to talk with each other.
-Since the applications will be built using different compose, create a network using the command ```doker network create app```.
+Since the applications will be built using different compose, create a network using the command ```docker network create app```.
 Modify the docker compose files for each of the repos and the nginx docker-compose file to include this snippet at the bottom.
 ```
 networks: